As an employee of UNC Asheville, you have a duty to report sexual misconduct when you become aware of it.

 - Politely suggest that the victim consider visiting the hospital before bathing, washing, or cleaning any body parts, or before changing clothes or disposing of any other evidence that may be valuable in apprehending the suspect.

 - If the victim is willing to accept assistance, contact and request the assistance of a response person (police, counselor, friend, or family member).

 - Offer unconditional support to the victim by staying on the telephone or by accompanying the victim to the hospital if requested.

-- Mandated reporters should contact the Title IX Office upon hearing a disclosure of sexual misconduct.
-The Title IX Office will immediately offer remedies and resources based on the individual's wishes.
+- Mandated reporters should contact the Title IX Administrator or Human Resources upon hearing a disclosure of sexual misconduct.
+The Title IX Administrator or Human Resources will immediately offer remedies and resources based on the individual’s wishes.

-If you receive a report and are unsure or uncomfortable following steps 1-7, call the Title IX Office or Campus Police.
+If you receive a report and are unsure or uncomfortable following steps 1-7, call the Title IX Administrator, Human Resources, or Campus Police.
 Step 8 is essential for all employees and encouraged among all members of the campus community.